stevebuk1/pv_opt/README.md

 If `Optimise Charging` is enabled, an optimsised charging plan is calculated and writtemt to `sensor.pvopt_opt_cost`.
 This will also include a list of forced charge and discharge windows.

 The easiest way to control and visualise this is through the `dashboards/pvopt_dashboard.yaml` Lovelace yaml file included in this repo.
-If you're using the Solis Cloud integration, you can start with the `dashboards/pvopt_dashboard_solis_cloud.yaml`.
-Note that you will need to manually paste this into a dashboard and edit the charts to use the correct Octopus Energy sensors:

 ![Alt text](image-1.png)

-This dashboards uses a couple of template sensors and time which will need adding to `/homeassistant/configuration.yaml`:
+This dashboard uses a couple of template sensors and time which will need adding to `/homeassistant/configuration.yaml`:

 ```
 template: